Readers like you keep news free for everyone.

 As Managing Editor of Journal Media, Susan is responsible for directing, innovating and developing content and distribution strategy for Ireland’s biggest news website, sports site The42 and the community-based investigative platform Noteworthy.
 Susan set up The Journal FactCheck in 2016 as a way to monitor the Irish general election and was responsible for the expansion and development of the project, which has been the only Irish signatory of the International Fact-Checking Network’s Code of Principles to this point in time.
 She directs all external partnerships for FactCheck including work on the European Fact-Check Standards Network (EFCSN) and the European Digital Media Observatory (EDMO) Ireland hub.

 She is a Fellow of the Sulzberger Program for news executives in Columbia University and sits on the advisory group of the FuJo (Future of Journalism Institute) in DCU and the steering group of the non-profit Media Literacy Ireland.
-She is currently also contributing to the National Counter Disinformation Strategy in Ireland as a representative of the Press Ombudsman.
+She contributed to the scoping paper of the National Counter Disinformation Strategy group in Ireland, which is to publish its report in 2024.

 RÓNÁN DUFFY